CartoonProduction/flashdrive-shortcut-remover/docs/index.md

   Because You Put You Flashdrive In Pubilc Places Ex.
 Computer Cafe And You Don't Known That Computer Has Flashdrive Shortcut Virus

 ### How It Works?
+When you edit
+         copy
+         delete
-   When you edit,copy,delete or move file on your flashdrive Cafe Computer Will Inject Virus Payloads By Hiding Your File And You Will Need A Spectific Program Or Command To Fix It
+         or move file on your flashdrive
+Computer Will Inject Virus Payloads By Hiding Your File And You Will Need A Spectific Program Or Command To Fix It